mpmath/mpmath/doc/manual.rst

     >>> print secant(sin, 3)
     3.14159265358979323846264338328

-The secant methods can be used to find complex roots, although it must in that case generally be given a nonreal starting value (or else it will never leave the real line).
+The secant methods can be used to find complex roots of analytic functions, although it must in that case generally be given a nonreal starting value (or else it will never leave the real line).

     >>> mp.dps = 15
     >>> print secant(lambda x: x**3 + 2*x + 1, j)